Heroes Reborn (2021 comic): Plot

 As Blade wanders East Los Angeles, California, he notices changes in his reality after seeing Robbie Reyes rushing to school on a bicycle.
-He soon finds that the Avengers were never formed in this reality after its founding members were indisposed or became preoccupied, such as Bruce Banner being banished to the Negative Zone after he first became the Hulk, Carol Danvers becoming an insubordinate Air Force pilot who never became a captain, and Tony Stark remaining an arms dealer.
+He soon finds that the Avengers were never formed in this reality after its founding members were indisposed or became preoccupied, such as Bruce Banner being banished to the Negative Zone after he first became the Hulk, Carol Danvers becoming an insubordinate Air Force pilot rather than a captain, and Tony Stark remaining an arms dealer.
 In Norway, Blade finds an alcoholic human Thor, who claims not to have heard of Mjolnir and that Odin is dead after the All-Gog destroyed Asgard before driving Blade off.
 Days later, Doctor Juggernaut leads the Masters of Doom in an attack on Washington, D.C., only to be repelled by the Squadron Supreme of America.
 Upon learning of this, Blade suspects the Squadron is responsible for the changes and confronts Squadron member Nighthawk to learn more, but to no avail.
 Following this, Blade travels to the Arctic and finds a frozen Captain America while Thor suddenly finds his mug has transformed into Mjolnir.

 Squadron member Hyperion is called to S.H.I.E.L.D.
 Labs by head scientist Reed Richards after several supervillains escape from the Negative Zone.
 Hyperion defeats and recaptures several of them quickly, but while fighting Mister Beyonder and the Hulk however, they claim that this world is wrong.
 In particular, the latter retains his memories of the Avengers.
 After defeating Beyonder and killing the Hulk, a shaken Hyperion flies to the sun to ruminate on everything his enemies said.
 He considers the world might be a lie, but ultimately accepts it.
 Later, a revived and disguised Captain America visits Hyperion to learn what happened to the United States since he disappeared before returning to Blade to help him restore the world to the way it was.

 Amidst the Masters of Doom's attack on Washington D.C., the Silver Witch steals the soul of Squadron member the Blur.
 In his attempt to get it back, he phases through time and encounters the Ghost Runner.
 After recalling his training with the Ancient One, the Blur gets his soul back, defeats the Silver Witch, and races Eternity.
 Meanwhile, Blade and Captain America recruit a Phoenix Force-empowered Maya Lopez from Ravencroft Asylum.